Published on August 22nd, 2015 | by Pro Wrestling Stories0

 Now, we ended up having a lot of guys in the back of the bus who all like hip-hop, guys like Rikishi, Rey Mysterio, and Chuck Palumbo.
 We all just started rhyming.
 It got to be my turn and, man, I must have freestyled for like five or ten minutes straight.
 It was just flowin’.
 Little did I know that in the front of the bus was half of the creative team who heard it and said, “We gotta do something with this.”

 I’d freestyled backstage at Raw before, but just in front a few of the guys.
 On this bus was the first time a lot of people could hear, and it gave me a huge opportunity and pretty much launched my career.”

-Victoria (Lisa Marie Varon) talks about hitting animals when traveling
+Best Pro Wrestling Road Stories – Victoria’s (Lisa Marie Varon) road stories about hitting animals when traveling

 “There were a bunch of us in the Atlanta airport, all traveling home to different places after a weekend of live events.
 One of the conversations we had while we were sitting around the gate ready to go our separate ways was about hitting animals when driving.
 Al Snow joked about how he has the worst luck of anyone, and although it’s always an accident, he thinks animals are magnetically drawn to the car he’s driving.